 A Still Deeper Look

-We’ve gone into more detail with FastBuds and six of their strains.
-Our goal here was to find an answer to the following question: how many weeks do autoflowers take if you train them or transplant them and how do they react to different light schedules?
+We took a closer look at FastBuds and three of their strains.
+Our goal was to answer the following question: how many weeks do autoflowers take if you train or transplant them, and how do they respond to different light schedules?
 As mentioned earlier, we found no correlation.

 Key Takeaways